 7. Hang Out Downstairs

-A common concept in physics is that heat rises.
-This means that warm air naturally gravitates to a higher area.
-If you live in a two-story house, you’ve probably noticed that the upstairs area is always warmer than lower level.
 If the AC is broken, then hang out downstairs.
-The air will be cooler downstairs compared to upstairs.
+The air will be cooler downstairs compared to upstairs, making it a desirable spot for relaxation, akin to resting under an umbrella during a hot summer day.
 Kids may actually find it fun to set up tents and mattresses and camp out in the living room.
 If temperatures are unbearable, you might want to dive further down into the basement which is the coolest part of a house.

-If you only have one thermostat regulating a two-story house, you probably face endless family squabbles due to the uneven temperature distribution throughout the house.
+If you only have one thermostat regulating a two-story house, you probably face endless family squabbles due to the uneven temperature distribution throughout the house, much like disagreements over clothing choices for the day’s weather.
 If the thermostat is located downstairs, it will pick up on the temperature near the unit and adjust to a suitable temperature for the downstairs area.
-The upper level, however, will not experience the same amount of cooling, leading to unhappy campers upstairs.
-For multi-story homes, separate thermostats for upstairs and downstairs or a zoned system like ductless split-system are the best ways to maintain an even temperature and keep the whole family happy.

 8. Eat Spicy Foods

-Eating spicy foods on a hot day sounds counterproductive but there is a method to the madness.
-Have you ever wondered why people in some of the hottest places on earth eat spicy food?
 Mexico, India, and Morocco are all countries with hot climates and they all have one thing in common — spicy foods.
-Eating spicy food may send an initial flush of heat through your body but this heat makes the skin sweat.
+Eating spicy food may not be everyone’s preferred option, but it has distinct advantages.
+It sends an initial flush of heat through your body that can get you sweating, like a woman in the middle of an intense workout.
 Once air makes contact with sweat on your skin, it starts to cool down the body’s temperature.
+Another benefactor of this process?
+Your feet!
+If you’re barefoot at home or in bed, the sweat evaporating off your feet may also help cool you down.

 9. Plant Trees or Add Awnings